xdslproject/training-intro/practical/two/exercise_two.md

 user@login01:~$ python3.10 ex_two.py
 ```

-The output will look like the following, and you can also find it in the newly created _output.xdsl_ file.
+The output will look like the following, and you can also find it in the newly created _output.mlir_ file.

 ```
 "builtin.module"() ({